General Introduction to

 original text of

-that Bentun
+says that

 Bentun

-originates from a kidney disorder, when the vital energy of the kidney is
+originates from a kidney disorder, when the vital energy

-disturbed, it ascends to the thorax and throat, like a pig running within
+of the kidney is disturbed, it ascends to the thorax and

-the body.
-Additionally, liver disorders can also cause
+liver disorders can also cause

 Bentun.

-Since both the kidney and liver are located in the lower portion of the body
+Since both the kidney and liver are located in the lower

-cavity, when their vital energy is disturbed, it tends to rush upward.
+disturbed, it tends to rush upward.

 3.

-This clause mainly discusses the
+clause mainly discusses the aetiology of

-Section Two: Manifestations
+Section Two: Manifestations of

 syndrome